AryanShah30/receipt-automation-using-aws/README.md

 # Receipt Automation with AWS

-Built a fully serverless system to automate receipt processing and data extraction using AWS.
-Users can upload receipts via a Streamlit frontend, triggering backend workflows that extract structured data using Textract and store it in DynamoDB.
-The system sends real-time email alerts, provides secure file access, and scales cost-effectively with minimal operational overhead.
-Designed to streamline finance operations like expense tracking and invoice logging.
+A fully serverless system for automated receipt data extraction and storage, built using AWS.
+Users can upload image or PDF receipts through a Streamlit interface, triggering a backend pipeline powered by AWS Lambda and Amazon Textract to extract structured fields.
+Parsed data is stored in DynamoDB, with presigned S3 URLs providing secure file access.
+Real-time email alerts are sent via SES.
+The architecture is IAM-secured, scalable, and designed for minimal operational overhead—ideal for automating financial workflows such as expense tracking and invoice management.

 ---